cocreature/purelyfunctional-blog/posts/2017-05-30-haskell-binding-c++-template.md

 ```

 Now that we have the necessary machinery, we can write the
-non-polymorphic C wrappers which we will use via the Haskell C FFI.
+non-polymorphic C wrappers which we will use via the Haskell C
+FFI.
+These wrappers instantiate the templates only for
+`CompileLayer`.
+Since we can wrap the other layers in `CompileLayerT`
+and upcast them to `CompileLayer` we have not lost any flexibility.

 ```language-cpp
 extern "C" {